 The Homeless Planning Council is the coordinator of the Continuum of Care (CoC) for the State of Delaware.
-City planning staff is a designated member of the Delaware Interagency Council of Homelessness and will continue to support the need of ending chronic homelessness by actively collaborating with housing providers that service the homeless and those that are at risk of homelessness.
+The city will continue to support the need of ending chronic homelessness by actively collaborating with housing providers that service the homeless and those that are at risk of homelessness.